Skip to main content

 Should I upgrade to Brita Elite instead of buying the Standard 4-Pack?

 If lead, pharmaceuticals, or longer filter life matter to you, yes.
-Brita Elite filters cost $14.89 each but last 120 gallons (3x longer), making them about $0.12/gallon versus $0.15/gallon for Standard.
+Brita Elite filters cost more per unit but last 120 gallons (3x longer), making them cheaper per gallon of filtered water than Standard.
 Elite also adds NSF 53 and 401 certifications for lead and pharmaceutical reduction.

 Final Verdict